 Having templates in place is also helpful.
 Look at the content you create on a regular basis and make templates for each type.
 For example, I have templates for blog posts, newsletters, e-books, and worksheets.
 Most of the formatting is taken care of and I can start by filling in sections, rather than staring at a blank screen.

 Use systems to stay out of the social media black hole

 A system is essential to keep from being sucked into the social media black hole.
 Decide how often you want to post on which platforms and during what times.
 How much of your own content will you share vs. curating other people’s posts?
-When will you ask a question or make an observation?
+When will you ask questions or offer helpful tips?
 When and how will you engage with others?
-Having a system in place allows you to work ahead when you need to.
-You’ll get things done faster if you know what you’re writing or sharing ahead of time.
+Systems allow you to batch content and get ahead of your schedule.
+By planning what you’re sharing in advance, you’ll get the work done faster.

 Create templates for your social media graphics.
 Have a standard style for each platform and create templates using your brand colors and fonts.
 You’ll find that you create graphics much faster when you only have to drop in a photo and change the text.